Quantized plastic deformation: Mesoscopic tensorial model (MTM)

-{With} $J$ fixed, the elastic response is physically linear. {The} parameters $K_{11},K_{12},K_{44}$ represent the standard cubic linear elastic moduli.
-In applications, one also encounters {combinations} of the same linear elastic constants{, such as} $\kappa = (K_{11}+K_{12})/2>0,\xi = (K_{11}-K_{12})/2>0$, $\eta = K_{44}>0$. {The} dimensionless ratio $\mathcal{A}= \eta/\xi >0$ is known in linear elasticity of cubic crystals as the Zener parameter \cite{Walpole,Zener}.
+is known in linear elasticity of cubic crystals as the Zener parameter \cite{Walpole,Zener}.
 While the simple formula \eqref{eq21} for the energy inside the FED was chosen to boost the numerical efficiency of the resulting algorithm, other expressions, having similar general properties, could be used as well, see \cite{Roberta, BaggioST2023b} where {at least three other possible choices are discussed}.

 In Fig. \ref{FigEnergyMap1} we illustrate the periodic continuation of the energy density \eqref{eq21} in the space of normalized metric tensors $\hat {\textbf{C}}$, obtained through piece-wise smooth periodic extension from inside the FED to the entire configurational space.
 The material described by the energy density \eqref{eq21} is elastically `well behaved' locally{,} as the associated equilibrium equations can be shown to satisfy the conditions of strong ellipticity inside the FED.
 Globally, the ensuing energy density is, of course, no{t} rank{-}one convex{,} which is the reason we use it below only in a regularized setting.